Delhi City Day Tour

 Enntrance Fees: No entrance

-Akshardham is dedicated to Swaminarayan and also referred as Swaminarayan Akshardham temple complex in New Delhi.
-It was inaugurated on 6th November 2005, featuring the blend of technical modernity with traditional architectural style.
-The temple complex displays the grandeur, wisdom, millennia of traditional Indian culture, spirituality and architecture, spread over an area of 8,000 square meters.
-Inspired and developed by Pramukh Swami Maharaj, the spiritual head of the Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha with the help of 3,000 volunteers and 7,000 artisans.
-The monument also features the Gajendra Pith at its base, a plinth paying tribute to the elephant for its importance in Hindu culture and India’s history.
-It is important to know the facts about Akshardham temple complex while going to visit this huge monument during full day Delhi city tou.
+The Swaminarayan Akshardham temple complex in New Delhi is a monument dedicated to Swaminarayan.
+Inaugurated on November 6th, 2005, it is a blend of modern technology and traditional architectural style.
+Spread over 8,000 square meters, the temple complex showcases the grandeur, wisdom, and traditional Indian culture, spirituality, and architecture spanning millennia.
+The monument was developed by Pramukh Swami Maharaj, the spiritual head of the Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha, with the assistance of 3,000 volunteers and 7,000 artisans.
+The complex also features the Gajendra Pith, a plinth at the base of the monument that pays tribute to the elephant’s importance in Hindu culture and India’s history.
+It is essential to learn about the Akshardham temple complex’s details, such as its history and significance, before visiting this monumental attraction during a full-day Delhi city tour.

 Facts about Akshardham Temple Complex